SAP-samples/teched2025-AI165/exercises/ex3/README.md

 ## Exercise Steps

 1. Inspect the A2A Router Service
-   Navigate to the Action Project called "A2A Router Service" in Joule Studio.
-Review the following components:
+   Navigate to Actions (in the menu to the left under Connectors) in Joule Studio and click on the item "A2A Router Service".
+Review the following components of the shown action `Invoke action triggerA2A`:
    - The inputs and outputs of the action
    - The underlying [code](../../business-partner-invoicing/srv/a2a-router.ts) of the `triggerA2A` endpoint that is called.
 Notice how it's invoking the same ServiceNow Ticketing Agent from exercise 2.
-   - Test the action with one of the messages that you used with `curl` in exercise 2.
-Make sure to select the right destination under Connectivity -> Destination.
+   - To test the action, select the Test tab, select the destination `A2A_ROUTER_SERVICE` under Connectivity -> Destination, and enter one of the messages that you used with `curl` in exercise 2 as the value for the `task` input.
+Then click the Test button to the right.
+It takes a few seconds to get the response.

-2. Wrap the `triggerA2A` action in a new Joule Skill In your own project, create a new Joule Skill and name it "ServiceNow Ticketing Agent".
+2. Wrap the `triggerA2A` action in a new Joule Skill Navigate back to the Lobby (in the menu to the left) and click again on your own project.
+Therein, create a new Joule Skill and name it "ServiceNow Ticketing Agent".
+This Skill will act as the integration between the Business Partner Invoicing Agent and the ServiceNow Ticketing Agent via the A2A protocol.
    - As description use: "A skill to talk to the ServiceNow Ticketing Agent, which can create tickets in ServiceNow."
    - Again turn off "Allow skill to be started directly by a user".
-   - Add a new step that invokes the action.
+   - Add a new step/node after the Start node that invokes the `triggerA2A` action.
-   - Configure the inputs and outputs of the skill accordingly.
+   - Configure the inputs and outputs of the skill accordingly:
+      - Define a Skill Input `task`, check the "Required" box and give it the description: "the task for the agent"
+      - Define two Skill Outputs called `taskId` and `agentResponse` with the descriptions "id of the task" and "the agent response".
+Check the "Required" box for both outputs.
+      - Bind the Skill Outputs accordingly to the outputs of the previous step/node, which invokes the `triggerA2A` action.
+      - Don't forget to click on the Save button.

 3. Attach the Joule Skill to enable agent collaboration Attach the Skill, which you created in the previous step, as a tool to the existing Business Partner Invoicing Agent
    - Add "Create tickets in ServiceNow to add a new BP to the records." to the Instructions section of the agent prompt.
    - Describe in the Additional Context section when the tool should be invoked and its input.
    - Hint: Make sure the input includes the priority 2 (high) and a short description for the ticket.
+   - Again, feel free to check the full solution [here](../../solution/full-agent-prompt.md).

 4. Test the agent collaboration end to end
    Click again the Test button to deploy a test package.
 Then prompt the agent accordingly to trigger the creation of a new ticket:
    - Ask it to provide you with information on a business partner that is clearly not in the records of known business partners.
    - Verify in the (timeline) logs that there is a step about creating the ticket.
    - Find again the raw response from the agent, so not from Joule, in the logs.

-5. Deploy and test in production environment
-   Release and deploy your project to make it available in the production environment.
-Complete the following steps:
-   - Navigate to Control Tower → Environment → Joule
-   - Launch Joule for comprehensive end-to-end testing in production
-   - Validate the complete agent collaboration workflow one more time

 ## Expected Outcome